Iblouse/Proactive-churn-prevention/blog_post.md

 - Protects **$1.18M in customer lifetime value** across 1,347 high-risk customers
 - Provides statistically significant results (p < 0.0001) validated through rigorous A/B testing

-The key insight: the optimal intervention window (Day 46-95) is derived directly from survival analysis of high-risk customer predictions—not hardcoded assumptions.
+The key insight: the optimal intervention window (Day 46-95) is derived directly from survival analysis of high-risk customer predictions, not hardcoded assumptions.

-### What This Project Is—And What It Isn't
+### What This Project Is (And What It Isn't)

 This is **not** a model optimization exercise.
 I did not spend weeks tuning hyperparameters or chasing leaderboard metrics.
 The AUC is 0.66.
 The C-Index is 0.68.
-These are adequate for the task—and that's the point.
+These are adequate for the task, and that's the point.

 This project is about **building a complete business solution** that combines multiple disciplines: